 It’s something we think about quite a bit at Red Door, and something we hope you will too.

 Do you have any thoughts or concerns about the influence additional targeting may have on ethical marketing, or additional laws that may be rolled out in the future?
-Leave a comment below or tweet me at @rosstbriggs to discuss.
+Leave a comment below or connect with me on LinkedIn to discuss.